Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Methods

 Now, we explore the potential of our proposed method in a quasi-dynamic environment.
 We focus on the scenario where the RF Radiance Field of the scene has already been fully measured for time slot $t$, and at time slot $t+1$, some parts of the RF Radiance Field have changed due to environmental dynamics.
 The received signal power at a target position $P_{Target}$ can be written as:

 where $\boldsymbol{e}_{t,,p_{Target}}$ denotes the difference of the value between time slot $t$ and $t+1$ for position $p_{Target}$.

-In the previous static case, our proposed Local Kernel Estimation and Active Sampling methods learned the sharpness of the RF Radiance Field, focusing more on the sharp areas.
-However, when transitioning from time slot $t$ to $t+1$, the sharp areas of the RF Radiance Field might remain the same.
-If we continue to focus on these areas of sharpness, we may end up observing unchanged regions.
-Therefore, instead of learning the structure of the new RF Radiance Field, we apply our method to learn the difference between the RF Radiance Fields at time slots $t$ and time slot $t+1$.
-As shown in (\ref{eq: difference equation}), we can obtain $\boldsymbol{y}_{t+1,p_{Target}}$ by learning the difference $\boldsymbol{e}_{t,,p_{Target}}$.
+In the previous static case, our Local Kernel Estimation and Active Sampling methods helped us focus on the sharp areas of the RF Radiance Field.
+However, when transitioning from time slot $t$ to $t+1$, the sharp areas might remain unchanged.
+If we continue focusing on these areas, we may end up observing regions that haven't changed.
+Therefore, instead of learning the new RF Radiance Field directly, we apply our method to learn the difference between the RF Radiance Fields at time slots $t$ and $t+1$.
+That is, we obtain $\boldsymbol{y}_{t+1,p_{Target}}$ by learning the difference $\boldsymbol{e}_{t,p_{Target}}$, as shown in (\ref{eq: difference equation}).
 By focusing on the differences between the two time slots, our method prioritizes regions with significant changes, which is exactly what is needed to adapt to the evolving RF Radiance Field.
+Examples will be provided in the next section.